Frequently Asked Questions About Single IRB Review

 Report the event to the MUSC IRB as soon as possible but within the 10 day required reporting window per MUSC policy.
 The IRB Reliance Manager will facilitate review of this submission.
 As Lead PI, you are agreeing to be responsible for reporting these events in accordance with the MUSC IRB policies and procedures.

-For more information, see the eIRB documentation on how to submit a reportable event for a relying site (PDF)
+For more information, see the eIRB documentation on how to submit a reportable event for a relying site (PDF).

 25. What do I do if a participating site needs to amend their study documents?